Educational Articles About Islam, May 2007

 Dear Dr. El-Najjar,

-Predestination does not contradict with the above statement.
-It refers to God's foreknowledge of what choices are going to be made.
+Allah, praise to Him, knows what choices people are going to make.
+So, it's more accurate to desctibe that as foreknowledge, not predestination.
 In a famous Qudsi Hadith, the Prophet Muhammed (Peace and Blessing of Allah be upon him) said that when a person is in the womb, an angel will write his/her earnings, lifespan, deeds, and whether he/she will be happy or unhappy.
 This is a foreknowledge of how much people will earn, how long will they live, whether they are going to do good or bad, and whether they will be happy or unhappy as a result.

 In response to your example about hardening the hearts of disbelievers (for example, Chapter 7, Verses 100-101) and bringing faith to believers, in either case, it happens after choices are made.
 First a person chooses to be a believer or disbelieve.
 This precedes God's responses to their choices.